tusharkarumudi/adtx-attribution/README.md

 The scoring model weights a shared AdSense publisher ID at ~14 nats precisely because so few sites carry it.
 But pasting a competitor's `ca-pub-` string into your page source costs nothing and needs no access to their account.
-Anyone wanting a rival attributed to their scraper network simply plants the rival's IDs across it — and every selectivity-based system, unguarded, hands them the result.
+Anyone wanting a rival attributed to their  network simply plants the rival's IDs across it — and every selectivity-based system, unguarded, hands them the result.

 `adversarial.py` runs four checks: